philipjlin/Cookbook/readme.md

 ## Technologies
-This project was developed using the Laravel Framework (LAMP stack).
+This project was developed using the Laravel framework, with coding done in PHP and MySQL used for the database.

 ## High Level Components